Tummy Tuck (Abdominoplasty)

 Who is a Candidate for a Tummy Tuck?

 The best candidates for abdominoplasty are men or women who are in relatively good shape, but are bothered by a large fat deposit or loose abdominal skin that won’t respond to diet or exercise.
-Dr. Paul LoVerme uses special muscle-tightening techniques to create a slimmer waist as well.
+New Jersey plastic surgeon Paul LoVerme, MD uses special muscle-tightening techniques to create a slimmer waist as well.
 Tummy tuck surgery can be particularly helpful to women who, through multiple pregnancies, have stretched their abdominal muscles and skin beyond the point where they can return to normal.
 Loss of skin elasticity, associated with significant weight loss, is also a common indication for abdominoplasty in men and women.

 Each tummy tuck is customized to meet the expectations of the patient.
 Consequently, the exact price of the procedure will vary depending upon a number of factors, including degree of difficulty, how much fatty tissue is removed, surgeon and anesthesiologist fees, and any necessary post-operative medications.
 The LoVerme Center offers a number of financing options to help patients pay for their tummy tuck in a manner that fits comfortably with their budget.